 NCES provides support to NAEP coordinators through the NAEP State Service Center.
 The support takes the form of technical assistance and resources.

 Beginning with the 2003 assessment, results in mathematics and reading are to be released six months after the administration of the assessments, except when either of these assessments is based on a new framework.
 For instance, for the 2009 reading assessment, the Governing Board issued a new framework which resulted in changes to the assessment requiring additional data analyses to examine the measurement of trends over time; consequently, the Reading Report Card for 2009 was released in the spring of 2010.
+Because of the need for additional analysis, the results of the first-ever digitally based 2017 mathematics and reading assessments will be released nine months after their administration.
 Results from all other assessments will be released one year after administration.

 No. By design, information will not be available at these levels.
 Reports traditionally disclose state, regional, and national results.
 In 2002, NAEP began to report (on a trial basis) results from several large urban districts in the Trial Urban District Assessment (TUDA), but school-level results are not yet reportable.
 Because NAEP is a large-group assessment, each student takes only a small part of the overall assessment.
 In most schools, only a small portion of the total grade enrollment is selected to take the assessment and these students may not reliably or validly represent the total school population.
 Only when the student scores are aggregated at the state or national level are the data considered reliable and valid estimates of what students know and can do in the content area; consequently, school- or student-level results are never reported.